kauacode/kauacode/README.md

 - 😁 I am Kauã Braccio
 - 👨‍💻 Science Computer student
-- 👨‍🎓 Studying at FAJ
+- 👨‍🎓 Studying at UniFAJ
 - 🫡 Trainee as eletrotechnical at CNPEM (Center for Research in Energy and Materials)

 ### 🤖 Skills and Passions